I never asked for this. I stumbled into minimalism serendipitously, haphazardly, not knowing what I was looking for. It was unintentional at first.

 Clueless and fumble-prone, we launched a website, The Minimalists, on December 14, 2010.
 And over the next year, something astonishing occurred: people actually found value in our words, and they shared our essays with their friends and loved ones.
 Our site grew, and thanks to some incredibly kind people we were featured all over the web.
-We left our six-figure corporate jobs and published three books, including my first fiction book, all three of which received phenomenal praise and ended up becoming bestsellers on Amazon.
+We left our six-figure corporate jobs and published three books, including my first fiction book, all three of which received phenomenal praise and ended up becoming bestsellers.
 And now, despite the fact that I don’t have a college degree, I’m teaching an online writing class to help people who want to learn from my years of writing experience.

 Most important, Ryan and I have been able to contribute beyond ourselves.
 Minimalism has allowed us to shed the excess so we can live intentionally and contribute to others in a meaningful way.
 And that is the most fulfilling part of this entire journey.

 All this, the result of a single tweet.

 You never know what small decision will lead to great change.
 I can’t imagine what my life would be like if I hadn’t leapt down the rabbit hole that day.